Rocket jumping: Vertical

 The first games to feature vertical rocket jumping were Bungie's Marathon and 3D Realms' Rise of the Triad, which were both released on the same day.
 It was featured the same year on The Outfoxies.
 Rocket jumping became very popular in the original Quake (1996), and was used as an advanced technique for deathmatch play as well as for the Quake done Quick series.

 In the game Team Fortress 2 (2007), the Soldier class can use his rockets to rocket jump.
 This is an intentional feature with several mechanics associated with it.
 The game features numerous unlockable weapons with attributes that only affect rocket jumping or only apply while rocket jumping.
 The Demoman class can achieve a similar effect using his own assortment of explosive weapons, such as the stickybomb launcher, or by crouching and jumping with his Ullapool caber melee weapon.
 It is also possible to use knockback provided by enemy explosives to perform a similarly boosted jump as any class.

 In Minecraft (2011), the player can activate TNT in order to propel themselves.
 While it is usually fatal when attempted, equipping armour can allow players to survive the blast damage, enabling it to be used as a form of transportation.
-It can also be attempted with creepers, in-game entities that explode upon close contact.
+It can also be attempted with creepers, in-game entities that explode upon one being close for a certain period of time.
 The Breeze ball could also be classified as a form of rocket jump, as it uses the same mechanics, although the player sustains no damage.

 In Overwatch (2016), multiple characters have explosive projectiles that can be used to rocket jump.